agnanachandran/agnanachandran.github.io/source/_posts/2013-07-28-percent-s-slash-wordpress-slash-octopress-slash-g.markdown

 comments: true
 categories:
 ---
-So after only a few months of using WordPress, I decided to switch to the new cool thing everyone else seems to be using.
-Octopress.
-I have to say, it's pretty cool!
+So after only a few months of using WordPress, I decided to switch to Octopress.

+I used WordPress at first because it is by far the most popular blogging platform out there, and was fairly easy to setup with my current hosting provider.